velocitylabs-org/turtle/README.md

 ## Contributing

-If you have a suggestion that would make turtle even better, please fork the repo and create a pull request.
-You can also simply open an issue.
+If you have a suggestion or want to contribute to Turtle, either fork the repo and create a pull request or simply open an issue.

-Don't forget to give the project a star!
-Thanks again!
+Don't forget to give the project a star.
+Thanks for your support!

 ### Top contributors: